Updated: Jun 20, 2018, effective on Jun 20, 2018

 - Share aggregate information with third parties

-- In addition, such information may be used by Tapad for internal analysis in order to perform and improve the Services and associated technologies, and to operate and improve the Tapad Site (www.tapad.com).
+In addition, such information may be used by Tapad for internal analysis in order to perform and improve the Services and associated technologies, and to operate and improve the Tapad site (www.tapad.com).

 2. Offer Meaningful Choice

 Mobile applications and web browsers operate with different identifiers even though they may be on the same device.
 This is similar to how different web browsers on your computer have independent identifiers.
 Because mobile apps and web browser have different identifiers, you will need to opt-out of each environment separately.
+At this time, we do not respond to browser ‘do not track’ signals, as we await the work of interested stakeholders and others to develop standards for how such signals should be interpreted and to evaluate how they work in practice.

 If you are interested in opting out on your computer or mobile web browser, please visit the “Web Browser Opt-out” section below.
 If you are interested in opting out on your mobile app, please visit the “Mobile Application Opt-out” section below.
+When you opt out, there may be a limited delay in some of our customers’ ability to update their information and honor your choice.

 Web Browser Opt-out

-We make best effort to provide a persistent opt-out for online display and, independently, for mobile web.
+We make the best effort to provide a persistent opt-out for online display and, independently, for mobile web.
 This opt-out must be performed on each device and browser that you want to be opted out on.
 For example, if you want to opt-out on your computer browser as well as your mobile device browser, you will need to click on the link above in both your computer browser as well as your mobile device browser.

 PLEASE NOTE: In the web browser environment, do not just delete cookies from your browser.
 The Tapad web browser opt-out works by replacing your unique cookie ID with a generic opted-out value.
 This happens both on the cookie in your browser as well as on our server side.
-Thus, if you attempt to opt-out by clearing cookies, or deleting your device’s content cache Tapad will not be able to recognize your device as having opted-out, and if you subsequently visit one of Tapad’s website partners, you may then get a new Tapad cookie.
+Thus, if you attempt to opt-out by clearing cookies, or deleting your device’s content cache, Tapad will not be able to recognize your device as having opted-out, and if you subsequently visit one of Tapad’s website partners, you may then get a new Tapad cookie.

 Mobile Application Opt-out